kshedden/Earth.jl/README.md

 selection for model pruning, but this implementation uses the Lasso, which was not invented yet at the time that MARS was conceived.

+See the [examples](examples) folder for additional examples of using Earth to build regression models.

 ## Usage

 The following example has three explanatory variables (x1, x2, x3)